Skip to main content

 Configure Closed Loop Remediation

-You must configure Closed Loop Remediation so that your Skyhigh environment acts as an external web server, providing a URL to be used in the destination field of your proxy/firewall ruleset.
+You must configure Closed Loop Remediation so that your Skyhigh environment acts as an external web server, providing a URL to be used in the destination field of your proxy/firewall rule set.
+You can now copy and paste the link of the newly published service group for AI services into the destination field of your proxy/firewall rule set.
 For details, see About Firewall and Proxy Integrations.

 Block AI Services (based on User Activity)

-You can block the AI services used within your organization based on the user activity (login, upload) as show in the following example from Skyhigh SSE Cloud Proxy.
+You can block the AI services used within your organization based on the user activity (login, upload) as shown in the following example from Skyhigh SSE Cloud Proxy.

 1. Under Web Policy > Application Control, select Activity Control.